LittleFocus2201/Rad-Mark/README.md

 # Rad-Mark
-This repository is the official implementation of Knowledge-Based Systems 2024 paper, titled Rad-Mark: Reliable Adversarial Zero-Watermarking
+This repository is the official implementation of Expert Systems with Applications 2024 paper, titled Rad-Mark: Zero-Watermarking Security and Robustness via Adversarial Feature Optimization.